Fernando Rodney: Los Angeles Angels of Anaheim

 On December 24, 2009, Rodney signed a two-year, $11 million contract with the Los Angeles Angels of Anaheim.
-Although he closed for the Detroit Tigers in 2009, "Rodney is expected to share setup duties with Scot Shields and Kevin Jepsen and close on a fill-in basis when Brian Fuentes is down", the Los Angeles Times reported.
+Although he closed for the Tigers in 2009, "Rodney is expected to share setup duties with Scot Shields and Kevin Jepsen and close on a fill-in basis when Brian Fuentes is down", the Los Angeles Times reported.
 Rodney stated, "I think I'm a different pitcher in save situations", referring to his lower ERA in save situations.
-He filled in April for Angels' closer Brian Fuentes when he went on the disabled list with a strained back.
+In April 2010, he filled for Angels' closer Fuentes, who went on the disabled list with a strained back.
+Three days after the Angels traded Fuentes to the Minnesota Twins on August 27, manager Mike Scioscia announced that Rodney would be the team's closer.

-Three days after the Angels traded Fuentes to the Minnesota Twins on August 27, 2010, manager Mike Scioscia announced that Rodney would be the team's closer.
 On April 5, 2011, Jordan Walden replaced Rodney as the full-time closer.
 Toward the end of the 2011 season, Rodney became frustrated after a lack of relief appearances and asked Angels general manager Tony Reagins for a trade.